pmbhumkar/cowin-pushbullet/README.md

 ## How to use ##
 Edit config.json file for following
 * api_key: Pushbullet access_token
-* pincode: Your preferrenced area pincode in a list
+* pincode: Add your preferrenced area pincode in a list
-* age: add 18 for 18+ vaccines, and 45 for 45+ vaccines in a list (both can also be added for all search)
+* age: Add 18 for 18+ vaccines, and 45 for 45+ vaccines in a list (both can also be added for all search)
 * timeday: The recurrence of the script execution, in seconds

 Run the code as